tlwl19/EGL314/README.md

     click()
 ```

-To make sure the label follows the timer, and to make sure it stops once it reaches 20 seconds :
+To make sure the label for timer follows the timer that's running, and to make sure it stops once it reaches 20 seconds :

 ```
 def counter_label(label):